adobe/helix-home/hackathons/rum-2-ham.md

 Fly into Germany, then take a train to Hamburg or fly directly to HAM.

+##### Accomodiation

+Navan has the wrong pin for the Hamburg office, so distances may be off

+- the closest Hotel (with availabilty in Navan) is [IntercityHotel Hamburg-Altona](https://hrewards.com/de/intercityhotel-hamburg-altona) – it's a 25 minute walk.
+If you like Deutsche Bahn, you'll feel right home at IntercityHotel
+- a nice hotel that I've been staying at (and will stay) is [25hours Altes Hafenamt](https://www.25hours-hotels.com/hotels/hamburg/altes-hafenamt) (also on Navan).
+It's a 50 minute walk, or 25 minute walk plus ferry ride

 ### Goals

 > What are you planning to show at the end of the week?